AkiKono/SDCND_TrafficSignsClassifier/writeup_report.md

 Dataset contains some images that are too dark for human eyes to recognize the signs.
 Some images are burred.
 Some images have shades and/or reflections due to various lightning conditions.
 Shapes are warped and rotated.
 The scale of the signs in the images are also different.

 The below is a bar chart showing how many image data each class contains.
-The top graph is for Training dataset, the middle is for Validation dataset, and the bottom is for Testing dataset.

 ![alt text][image2]

-Traffic sign label 1 and 2 have over 2000 image data whereas most of others have less than 400 image data.
+Some classes have over 2000 image data whereas most of others have less than 400 image data.
 Data argumentation scheme is used to ensure even distribution of dataset for training and validation.
 Details will be explained in the next section.

 ---

-### 2. Design and Test a Model Architecture
+## 2. Design and Test a Model Architecture

-##### PREPROCESSING:
+### PREPROCESSING:
 **Describe how, and identify where in your code, you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.**

 The code for this step is contained in the fifth code cell of the IPython notebook.

-**EXPERIMENT**
+**i.
+EXPERIMENT**

-In this section, 5 different preprocessing schemes are compared with the classification accuracy of the validation dataset for each trial.
-To test 5 different preprocessed input dataset, the LeNet model architecture from LeNet.Lab is used with fixed hyperparameters for consistency in this experiment.
+In this section, 5 different preprocessing schemes are compared.
+The LeNet model architecture from LeNet.Lab is used with fixed hyperparameters for consistency in this experiment.

 **Trial 1:**

 Raw RGB image data values ranging from 0 to 255 were rescaled in the range from 0.1 to 0.9.
-The rescaling was done globally with the equation, 0.1 + input*(0.9-0.1)/255 [equ.1]
+The rescaling was done globally with the equation:
+0.1 + input*(0.9-0.1)/255 [equ.1]

 The validation accuracy of the first trial was 92.9%.

 **Trial 2:**

-Raw RGB data was rescaled locally in the range 0.1-0.9 using the equation, 0.1 + (input-min(inputs))x(0.9-0.1)/(max(inputs)-min(inputs))) [equ.2]
+Raw RGB data was rescaled locally in the range 0.1-0.9 using the equation:
+0.1 + (input-min(inputs))x(0.9-0.1)/(max(inputs)-min(inputs))) [equ.2]

 The validation accuracy of the second trial was 93.9%.

 Local rescaling of the training data can increase validation accuracy of the model by 1% compared to trial 1.
-Since the total number of validation dataset is 4410, the effect of local rescaling is 441 more successful classification, which is statistically significant.
+Since the total number of validation dataset is 4410, 1% improvement means 441 more successful classification, which is statistically significant.
 One possible reason is the whitening effect of local rescaling.
 The figure below compares original raw RGB images and locally rescaled images.

 ![alt text][image3]
 Top: raw RGB image, Bottom: RGB image after local rescaling